 - Decline bench twists: 100 total for each side

-Bodybuilding Routines Based on Arnold’s Methods for Muscle Growth
+Bodybuilding Routines Based on Arnold’s Training Methods for Muscle Growth

-If you feel that a certain workout or muscle region needs an additional boost to develop, use one of the methods detailed below.
+If you feel that a certain workout plan or muscle region needs an additional boost to develop, use one of the training methods detailed below.

 When you feel like your muscles have stopped reacting to your program, the first thing you should try is doing something else.